Bonsanbec/tecate-simulator/README.md

 ## 2. Mathematical Design & Key Systems

 ### A. Natural Cycle Traversal & Dynamic Park Scaling
-Instead of using hardcoded coordinate splits that damage the urban topology, blocks are extracted organically using **planar counter-clockwise (CCW) cycle traversal** of the pruned road network.
+Instead of using arbitrary grid coordinates that divide street corridors, blocks are organically extracted using **planar counter-clockwise (CCW) cycle traversal** of the pruned road network.
 * **Low Park Elevation (Parque Hidalgo)**: To preserve the spatial prominence of the central park square, the system computes the distance from the centroid of each extracted block $B$ to the coordinate origin $(0, 0)$:
   $$\text{Dist}_{\text{center}} = \sqrt{\text{centroid}_x^2 + \text{centroid}_y^2}$$
 * If $\text{Dist}_{\text{center}} \le 50.0\text{ meters}$, the block is dynamically identified as **Parque Hidalgo** and assigned a low-extrusion height of **1.0 meter**.